BernardWong97/Final-Year-Project/Diary.md

 estimate the possibility of the next bounding box position to track it efficiently.
 - Try to take a break from the research part of the project (Object tracking) and give some time into preparing for application build and deployment like web application.

+## Week 16 (30<sup>th</sup> January 2020 - 5<sup>th</sup> February 2020)
+Contacted some lecturers and Data Protection Officers from the campus for advices regarding the GDPR had any impact to my project.
+They want to see if my live video feed is doing the following:
+- Is the webcam capturing any identifiable personal data (identify individuals and/or car registration plates)?
+- Does this add any value to your project or is your requirement simply for object detection/tracking without necessarily identifying the individuals/objects?
+- How far zoomed is the webcam (is it just capturing road traffic?
+Is it capturing images of individuals entering the residence)?

+Did extensive researches on Kalman filter and could not really understand how to implement it into my project.
+There are limited resource online regarding predict next position of bounding box using the Kalman filter algorithm.
+This [blog](https://medium.com/@jaems33/understanding-kalman-filters-with-python-2310e87b8f48) gave a very good insight on how Kalman filter works and implementation, but I am still struggling on how to adapt it into my project.